 • An occluder is a special device that resembles an umbrella.
 It is introduced and opened in the left atrium, blocking the flow of blood from it.

-Indications for occluder
+Indications for the occluder

-The main indications for the occluder:
+Main indications for the occluder:

-• LLC is small in size.
+• LLC of small sizes.

 • Localization of the defect in the central part of the interatrial septum.